Roche tops forecast as new cancer drugs gain momentum

 However, some analysts note that Roche's efforts to diversify have not always met with success.
 Earlier this month, it decided to halt development of a diabetes drug, the latest high-profile setback in the area of cardio metabolic disease.

-Schwan said Roche was still reviewing its research activities in this area, but added that the group did not have that many projects in cardio metabolic disease.
-He stressed that Roche was committed to research and development in Switzerland.

-Among its newer drugs, Roche said sales of Kadcyla, a treatment for an aggressive form of breast cancer which won U.S. approval in February, were 65 million francs in the second quarter, which Kepler Cheuvreux analysts said showed "phenomenal growth."
+Among its newer drugs, Roche said sales of Kadcyla, a treatment for an aggressive form of breast cancer which won U.S. approval in February, were 65 million francs, which Kepler Cheuvreux analysts said showed "phenomenal growth."

-The company plans to use Kadcyla with fellow new medicine Perjeta, which is already approved in combination with its third-best seller Herceptin.
+The company plans to use Kadcyla and fellow new medicine Perjeta in combination with its third-best seller Herceptin.

-On Tuesday, Roche said its experimental leukaemia drug GA101 beat its older product Rituxan, also known as MabThera, in a late-stage trial, prompting hopes it has a viable successor to its top seller, which goes off patent in Europe at the end of this year.
+On Tuesday, Roche said its experimental leukaemia drug GA101 beat its older product Rituxan in a late-stage trial, prompting hopes it has a viable successor to its top seller, which goes off patent in Europe at the end of this year.

-"We feel quite good about being able to replace MabThera by the time biosimilars come," said Dan O'Day, head of Roche's pharmaceutical division.

 ($1 = 0.9352 Swiss francs)